mlcommons/medperf/docs/getting_started/overview.md

 - [How a data owner can prepare their data and execute a benchmark.](data_owner_demo.md)

-For a detailed reference on the commands used throughout the tutorials, you can always refer to the command line interface documentation (TODO: link).
+For a detailed reference on the commands used throughout the tutorials, you can always refer to the [command line interface documentation](../cli_reference.md).